gchlebus/adamw-paper-talk/README.md

 Helper slides for the presentation of the paper "Loshchilov, Ilya, and Frank Hutter.
-“SGDR: Stochastic Gradient Descent with Warm Restarts,” May 3, 2017. http://arxiv.org/abs/1608.03983."
+“Decoupled Weight Decay Regularization,” 2022. https://openreview.net/forum?id=Bkg6RiCqY7.
+"